onifaie/ecommerc/readme.md

-# this all ingformation about my Project and how to use it libraray
+p# this all ingformation about my Project and how to use it libraray
 ### instructions  Project Step by step
 * create ne Venv  -----------> python - m venv name_virual
 * activate this venv ---------> .\Scripts\activate  ----- for windows